 |Cash value||None||Depends on policy|

-Life insurance is something that should be considered as soon as you have someone who depends on your income.
-That could be your spouse, children, or parents.
+For instance, you should consider getting some form of life insurance the moment you step into the workforce.
+It is especially important if you have someone who depends on your income.
+That could be your spouse, children, or even elderly parents.

-Most experts agree that single individuals with no dependents would be better off placing their money elsewhere.
-That said, do note that any debt that you might leave behind will be passed onto your dependents (if you’re single, this is likely your parents) in the absence of life insurance.
+Furthermore, any debt that you might leave behind, be it education or housing loans, will be passed onto your dependents (if you’re single, this is likely your parents) in the absence of life insurance.